wazo-platform/wazo-platform.org/content/blog/sprint-review-2315.md

 - **Asterisk**: Asterisk has been upgraded to 20.5.0.
 [See the Asterisk release announcement](https://www.asterisk.org/asterisk-news/asterisk-20-5-0-now-available/)

 ## Ongoing Features
-- **Scalability**: We are making Wazo more comfortable to use on large installations
+- **Scalability**: Under the hood changes to make Wazo more performant on large installations

 For more details about the aforementioned topics, please see the [changelog](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D23.15).